Michael-MD/Ray-Tracer-in-Python/README.md

 # 4. Showcase
 Here is an example of a file:
 (images/sample_render.png)
-The code to generate is as follows:
+The code to generate this is as follows:

 ```
 from ray_tracer import *